Republican Fears About Holding The Senate Start To Sink In

 Loading...

 In neighboring Arizona, Republicans are defending the open seat of retiring Sen. Jeff Flake.
-There's a three-way late August primary there, between establishment favorite Rep. Martha McSally, conservative Kelli Ward and former Maricopa County Sheriff Joe Arpaio, a prominent birther who Trump controversially pardoned after her was convicted of criminal contempt for defying a judge's order to stop detaining immigrants without legal status.
+There's a three-way late August primary there, between establishment favorite Rep. Martha McSally, conservative Kelli Ward and former Maricopa County Sheriff Joe Arpaio, a prominent birther who Trump controversially pardoned after he was convicted of criminal contempt for defying a judge's order to stop detaining immigrants without legal status.

 McSally turned in a strong fundraising haul, even besting likely Democratic nominee, Rep. Kyrsten Sinema.
 Republicans believe that McSally, a former Air Force fighter pilot, has just the profile needed to hold this seat and she's widely favored to win the primary.
 But the question is whether conservatives will launch an all-out assault that will damage her in the general election.
 And like Heller, McSally has had to embrace Trump after refusing to endorse him in 2016.